mparchment/salsabil-io/src/content/blog/hanbali-aqidah.md

 ---
 title: 'Studying Hanbali Aqaʼid'
 description: "The following is a guide to studying the credal doctrine of the Hanbali school, along with important tangential readings.
-I compiled it from the texts reccomended by Sh.
+I compiled this from the texts reccomended by Sh.
 Muhammad Abu Yunus and Sh.
 Salman Nasir."
 pubDate: 'Nov 5 2024'
 heroImage: '/aqsa.jpg'
 ---